Orel (spacecraft): History

-Although Roskosmos has remained tight-lipped about the project, a number of Russian officials made statements hinting about various stages of the project.
-On 21 January 2009, the head of Roskosmos, Anatoly Perminov, told Rossiyskaya Gazeta, a Russian newspaper, that Russia would likely proceed with independent development of the next-generation crewed spacecraft.
+Although Roscosmos has remained tight-lipped about the project, a number of Russian officials made statements hinting about various stages of the project.
+On 21 January 2009, the head of Roscosmos, Anatoly Perminov, told Rossiyskaya Gazeta, a Russian newspaper, that Russia would likely proceed with independent development of the next-generation crewed spacecraft.
 According to Perminov, the agency and its main research and certification center—TsNIIMash—had already conducted an expanded meeting of the Scientific and Technical Council, NTS, examining follow-on transport systems, including the next-generation crewed ship.
 It would be followed by a government tender to select a developer for the new vehicle.
 Perminov further indicated that the new spacecraft would be expected to enter service within a time frame of the Orion spacecraft, but a more detailed development plan would be ready with the preliminary design of the vehicle in the middle of 2010.

-In the first quarter of 2009, Roskosmos released requirements which were used in the development of the Technical Assignment to the industry working on the PPTS project.
+In the first quarter of 2009, Roscosmos released requirements which were used in the development of the Technical Assignment to the industry working on the PPTS project.
 The preliminary development of the project was expected to take place from March 2009 until June 2010 at an estimated cost of around 800,000,000 rubles ($24 million).
 The work apparently covered only an Earth-orbiting version of the spacecraft, while laying the foundation for later lunar-orbiting spacecraft, or even a Mars-bound crew vehicle.

 The agency's general requirements asked the industry to develop a vehicle of "foreign" standards in its technical capabilities and cost, while at the same time using existing technologies as much as possible.

 In November 2019, it was announced that the first test flight was scheduled for 2023, and the first crewed flight for 2025.

 A reusable cargo version is planned, to replace Progress.

-As of November 2022, the first uncrewed test flight is expected to occur in 2025.
+As of August 2023, the first uncrewed and crewed test flights are expected to occur in 2028.